NexPlayer/Android-SDK/advanced.md

 **Returns**

-NexPlayer™ error code for the generated error.
+NexPlayer error code for the generated error.

 #### NexErrorCode init (Context context, int logLevel)

-This method initializes NexPlayer™.
+This method initializes NexPlayer.

 This must be called **after** NexPlayer.setNexALFactory has been called.
 This can be done for example by using: